Sokoto State: Etymology

 The name Sokoto (which is the modern/anglicised version of the local name, Sakkwato) is of Arabic origin, representing suk, "market".
-It is also known as Sakkwato, Birnin Shaihu da Bello or "Sokoto, Capital of Shaihu and Bello").
+It is also known as Sakkwato, Birnin Shaihu da Bello or "Sokoto, Capital of Shaihu and Bello".

 History

 Since its creation as a state in 1976 (from the bifurcation of the erstwhile North-Western State (Map) into Sokoto and Niger States, Sokoto state has been ruled by governors, most ex-military officers, who succeeded each another at short intervals.

 Sokoto, as a region, knows a longer history.
 During the reign of the Fulani Empire in the 19th century Sokoto was an important Fula state, in addition to being a city, of what was then west central Nigeria.

 From ca. 1900, with the British take-over, Sokoto, which then encompassed the entire north-west corner of Nigeria, became a province of the British protectorate of Nigeria.
 Not long after Gando was added as a sub-province.
 This double province then covered an area of 90000 km2 with an estimated population over 500,000.
-It included the then Zamfara and Argungun, or Kebbi, kingdoms.
+It included the then Zamfara and Argungu, or Kebbi, kingdoms.

 The following excerpt from the 1911 Encyclopædia Britannica offers some information from the perspective of the occupying British power:

 In 1967, not long after Nigeria's independence from the British, the region became known as the Northwestern State.
 This territory was, in 1976, split into Sokoto State and Niger State.
 Later on, Kebbi State (1991) and Zamfara State (1996) split off from Sokoto State.

 Demographics

-Sokoto State is mainly populated by Fulani people.
+Sokoto State is mainly populated by Hausa people. with Gobirawa found in Gobir and Isa LGA.
 Most Sokoto State residents are Sunni Muslims, with a Shia minority; violence between the two groups is uncommon.
 Over 80% of people living in the state practice agriculture.

 Languages

 Hausa and Fulfulde are dominant.
 The Kainji language Ut-Ma'in is also spoken in Kebbe LGA and the Kainji language Kamuku is also spoken in Sokoto LGA.
 Minorities speak other languages such as Zarma and Tuareg.

-Languages of Sokoto State listed by LGA::
+Languages of Sokoto State listed by LGA: